OLG-MAN/project101-tf-eks-jenkins/README.md

 * save

 ### CI/CD Pipeline.
-* Create new item in Jenkins (type pipeline) and copy this code.
-Save.
+* Create new item in Jenkins (type pipeline) and copy code below to pipeline.
+* Make Github webhook trigger.
-* Build Now
+* Save.
+* Click "Build now" or push to Github repo to pipeline start.

 ```
 pipeline {